jaylenw/nextcloud-docker-setup/README.md

 2.)
 Configure NGINX to forward traffic to your Nextcloud application.
 I strongly suggest having a proxy server in front of your Nextcloud docker environment.

 Below is an example of a reverse-proxy configuration to get you started using [NGNIX](https://www.nginx.com/).
 *PLEASE CONFIGURE YOUR DEPLOYMENT WITH SSL.
-You can do so with [Certbot](https://certbot.eff.org/).*
+You can do so with [Certbot](https://certbot.eff.org/).
+It will take the configuration below and modify it to support https.*

 ```
 # configuration for nextcloud production environment